rdeepak2002/reddit-place-script-2022/README.md

 - Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image
 - If you'd like, you can enable Verbose Mode by adding --verbose to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.

+## Docker

+A dockerfile is provided.
+Instructions on installing docker are outside the scope of this guide.

+To build: After editing your config.json, run `docker build . -t place-bot`. and wait for the image to build

+You can now run with

+`docker run place-bot`

 ## Developing

 The nox CI job will run flake8 and black on the code.
 You can also do this locally by pip installing nox on your system and running `nox` in the repository directory.